lakshyaag/CSGO-Visualization/README.md

 2. Change the working directory to the newly cloned directory
 3. Create a new folder called `demos` and move all download `.dem` files to be parsed - read [Directory Strucutre](#directory-structure) for more
 4. Run `parse.py`, specifying the folder name containing the `.dem` files and the `match_id`
-5. The parser will take care of appending all maps in a match and will provide `.csv` files for multiple metrics such as Kills, Damages, Grenades, Rounds, etc. in a folder named `parsed_demo_files`
+5. The parser will take care of appending all maps in a match and will provide `.csv`/`.xlsx` files for multiple metrics such as Kills, Damages, Grenades, Rounds, etc. in a folder named `parsed_demo_files`
 6. Upload the `grenades.csv`/`weapons.csv` file of the respective match to the [Shiny app](https://lakshyaag.shinyapps.io/CSGO-Visualization/)!

 ## Directory structure